-Trauma or injury to the jaw - This can cause injury to the joint in the form of fracture to the condyle, torn ligaments, torn cartilage, displacement of articular discs, damage to muscles and other injuries.
+Trauma or Jaw Injury - This can cause injury to the joint in the form of fracture to the condyle, torn ligaments, torn cartilage, displacement of articular discs, damage to muscles and other injuries.

-Diseases - Certain diseases such as rheumatoid arthritis can effect the joint surfaces and certain muscular diseases can effect function.
+Diseases - Certain diseases such as rheumatoid arthritis can affect the joint surfaces and certain muscular diseases can affect function.

 Habits - Bruxism (grinding the teeth, especially at night) can cause muscle and joint problems.

-Bite or occlusion problems - Malaligned teeth, missing teeth, and malalignment of the jaws can create an imbalance of muscular and joint function which can lead to discomfort and joint damage.
+Bite or Occlusion Problems - Misaligned teeth, missing teeth, and misalignment of the jaws can create an imbalance of muscular and joint function which can lead to discomfort and joint damage.

 Dental and Medical History - This provides information about your overall health, any history of accidental injuries, symptoms you are experiencing, treatment you have received, medication you are taking, and much more.
 It helps determine lifestyle, habits, stress factors, and family history.
 All of this information is important.

 Imaging Tests - A variety of tests help confirm or rule out a diagnosis of temporomandibular joint disorders.
-Various x-rays (tomograms, transcranials, and others) show an image of bony contours of the joint.
+Various x-rays (tomograms, transcranial scans, and others) show an image of bony contours of the joint.
 These films may reveal fractures, tumors, or damage to the bony surfaces of the joint.
-A MRI (magnetic resonance imaging) produces images of both hard and soft tissues and may reveal damage or displacement of the disc or ligaments.
+An MRI (magnetic resonance imaging) produces images of both hard and soft tissues and may reveal damage or displacement of the disc or ligaments.

-A good diagnosis is of primary importance so that the proper treatment may be precisely directed to the correct TMJ dysfunction.
+A good diagnosis is of primary importance, so the proper treatment may be precisely directed to the correct TMJ dysfunction.

-Diseases and pathology of the surrounding area - This can include tumors of the jaw, salivary glands, and associated structures, neurological disorders, systemic disorders effecting the head and neck, and referred pain from the neck, back, and associated structures.
+Diseases and Pathology of the surrounding area - This can include tumors of the jaw, salivary glands, and associated structures, neurological disorders, systemic disorders affecting the head and neck, and referred pain from the neck, back, and associated structures.

-Disc displacement - A displaced disc may cause popping and clicking due to the disc being displaced forward so that the condyle clicks or pops in its translation during opening.
-A displaced disc may block the condyle from translating forward during opening and restrict the opening.
-This is sometimes called a "closed lock".
+Disc Displacement - A displaced disc may cause popping and clicking due to the disc being displaced forward so that the condyle clicks or pops in its translation when opening the mouth.
+A displaced disc may block the condyle from translating forward and restrict the opening.
+This is sometimes called a "closed lock."

 Adhesions - Scar tissue may have developed between the condyle and disc or the disc and the fossa that restricts jaw movements.

-Disc perforations (holes or tears in the disc) - This occurs when the disc is torn or worn through by continual overloading of the joint.
+Disc Perforations (holes or tears in the disc) - This occurs when the disc is torn or worn through by continually overloading of the joint.
 This often causes a grinding sensation or gravel-like sound.